-Vikten is my last stop here at the western part of Lofoten Islands.
+Vikten is my last stop here in the western part of Lofoten Islands.
 The houses of this small village have some wonderful beachfront view of the North Sea, although the shoreline is more of a rocky one.
 The forceful waves that day reminded me to stay away.
 While the cold harsh wind made it tough to wander around.
 Then I came across a sheep farm where the residents are seemingly enjoying the ‘breeze’ and snowfall.
 It is so funny that one of them was looking at me with such an intense stare.

 The Lofoten Design cabin (Glasshytta Vikten) looks different from other buildings around here.
 It is where the famous Norwegian glassblower makes his handicrafts from recycled glass.
 But it is closed during off season so I did not have the chance to check it out.

 The rocky shoreline carves by the unforgiving waves of the North Sea is both beautiful and scary at the same time.
 And adding on to the nice dramatic scene are beautiful mountains in the background.
 Perhaps the turn-offs would be those discarded junks and rubbish around the beach.

 I set up my tripod in attempts to capture the waves while reminding myself to keep a distance.
 But when the snowfall turned to a downpour, the only audience that afternoon has to scurry back to the car.

 And it is going to be a long drive towards Henningsvær.
 Bye Vikten!